lucyluu22/phlik.me/README.md

 ## Description

-Phlick.me is a browser based P2P file sharing client utilising webRTC.
+Phlik.me is a browser based P2P file sharing client utilising webRTC.
 It is intended to be a simple universal method to share files of any size across any kind of device.
 A typical use case would be sending photos from your phone to your PC, regardless of what OS the PC is running or what make of phone it is.

 ## Design Principles